 About Bankruptcy and Licensed Insolvency Trustees

 The law requires bankrupt individuals to be represented and assisted by a licensed insolvency trustee.
-Beginning with counseling and ending with discharge, the whole process is administered by your bankruptcy trustee.
-Bankruptcy trustees are also needed if you plan on making a consumer proposal.
+Beginning with counseling and ending with discharge, the whole process is administered by your LIT.
+LITs are also needed if you plan on making a consumer proposal.

 Although the laws regarding bankruptcy are defined by federal law, each province determines their own exemptions.
 Exemptions are the things you get to keep when you go bankrupt.
 Because the exemptions vary so widely, you need to find a trustee that practices locally.